michaeljcarey/michaeljcarey.github.io/source/_posts/2015-08-13-rfduinosetup.markdown

 categories: [arduino, embedded]
 ---

-An RFDuino is a tiny fingertip sized Arduino that features wireless bluetooth.
+An RFduino is a tiny fingertip sized Arduino that features wireless Bluetooth.
 They also make available a small assortment of tiny stackable shields including USB, battery, buttons, relays and servo shields so that you can make a number of cool projects.
 The website provides documentation and apps for demonstration, but I thought I could show you how I set up my projects in one concise document.
 <!-- more -->

-For starters, I purchased the standard RFduino RFD22102 with wireless bluetooth.
-But in order to download any sketches into this arduino, I also needed the RFD22121 USB Shield.
-This shield is also an easy way to provide power to the rfduino as I can power everything through a USB charger or power pack.
+For starters, I purchased the standard RFduino RFD22102 with wireless Bluetooth .
+But in order to download any sketches into this Arduino, I also needed the RFD22121 USB Shield.
+This shield is also an easy way to provide power to the RFduino as I can power everything through a USB charger or power pack.

 [{% img http://www.rfduino.com/wp-content/uploads/2014/03/RFD22102.Prospective.Top_.png 350 350 RFduino RFD22102 %}](http://www.rfduino.com/product/rfd22102-rfduino-dip/index.html)
 [{% img http://www.rfduino.com/wp-content/uploads/2014/03/RFD22121.Prospective.Top_.png 350 350 RFduino RFD22121 %}](http://www.rfduino.com/product/rfd22121-usb-shield-for-rfduino/index.html)